 This course develops your personal musicianship and your ability to use the pedagogical tools of movable-do solfa and rhythm syllables.
 Included are skills in sight singing, ear training, inner hearing, dictation, musical memory, improvisation, and part work.

-A sequential, child-developmental approach to vocal music pedagogy for children in pre-school through grade 2 is presented.
-Youll be introduced to the philosophy and practices inspired by Zoltán Kodály and to the principles of Music Learning Theory developed by Dr. Edwin Gordon.
-You will learn to plan and teach a curriculum, based largely on the use of American folk songs, that leads children to musicianship and musical literacy.
-You will also learn techniques for developing in your students music readiness, good vocal production, in-tune singing, aural discrimination, rhythm skills (via movement), beginning skills in the use of solfa and rhythm syllables, and the foundations of music notation and reading.
+You will develop an understanding of a sequential, child-developmental approach to vocal music pedagogy for children in pre-school through grade 2.
+Teachers of older beginners will the learn modification strategies and activities to meet their students’ needs.
+You will be introduced to the philosophy inspired by Zoltán Kodály, and learn how to apply those practices in your lesson plans.
+You will learn to plan and teach a curriculum, based largely on the use of American folk songs that leads children to musicianship and musical literacy.
+You will also learn techniques for developing in your students, music readiness, good vocal production, in-tune singing, aural discrimination, rhythm skills (via movement), beginning skills in the use of solfa and rhythm syllables, and the foundations of music notation and reading.

 Materials I (KM 853, 3 credits)

 During the first daily segment of this course, you will collect and learn American folk songs, singing games and play parties that support the methodology for pre-school through grade 2.
 You will learn the principles of folk song analysis and will create a retrieval system to organize your materials for the teaching of tonal, rhythmic, and formal skills.
 You will have access to the computer lab and to laptop computers in the classroom, and will have the option of notating the songs for your retrieval systems using the Finale music writing program.
 Instruction in use of the Finale program will take place during the third class session.